sammashu/urlshortener-service/README.md

 - Configure Redis password in application.properties there is default password if using docker
 - installing redis in your local machine
 - Build the project
-- Remove anything from application.properties if using your own local redis
+- Remove everything inside application.properties if using your own local redis
 ```
 mvn clean install
 ```